Sajitha7/factorial/README.md

 Run the script in a Python environment.

 Enter a non-negative integer when prompted.
-If an invalid input is provided, the program will display an error message and prompt for a valid input.

 The program will calculate and display the factorial of the entered number.

-You can choose to calculate another factorial by entering "yes" when asked, or exit the program by entering "no."
+If you want to calculate another factorial then enter "yes" when prompted, or exit the program by entering "no."